 Most important of all is to ensure that the reports and system are being used in portfolio and resource planning meetings.
 If management is using the data to make decisions, that’s the number one factor that’ll drive adoption.
 If they’re not, then why should anyone else bother entering data?

 - Report on Capacity and Demand – Through a PPM or resource planning system, the resource management process owner (and generally the PMO) possesses the “big picture” view of capacity vs. demand in the organization.
 These reports should be made available to management in different views, for instance, showing: Which skills are under or over capacity in the organization?
 Which business units or platforms are getting the resources they need and which aren’t?
 How does the resource distribution match up to organizational priorities and strategies?
 And more.

 - Recommend Sourcing and Staffing Strategies – With the full power of the system, widespread adoption, and armed with capacity and demand reports, the resource management process owner is in a position to be able to recommend staffing and sourcing strategies, possibly finding untapped skills within the organization, recommending external resources for certain areas to meet swings in demand, pointing out trouble spots that could benefit from alternate staffing, and so on.
 In this sense, the role is like a good concierge to the rest of the organization in terms of staffing, and especially to Human Resources.

-For more on this topic, I included a chapter in my book The Resource Management and Capacity Planning Handbook called: "Who's in Charge Here?
-Ownership of the Process".
+For more on this topic, there’s a chapter in my book The Resource Management and Capacity Planning Handbook called: “Who’s in Charge Here?
+Ownership of the Process” that you may find useful.
 To learn more about the book, click HERE.